marcoagostinelli/eCommerceProject/User_Guide.md

 Step 2.
 Select a product you want to leave a review on

 Step 3.
-Select “Leave Review”
+Select â€œLeave Reviewâ€

 Step 4.
-Enter your review in the “Message” box
+Enter your review in the â€œMessageâ€ box

 Step 5.
-Select “Confirm Review”
+Select â€œConfirm Reviewâ€

 Your review will now be displayed on the product page for others to see.